leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

    Why should this case be any different?

-   Make an accent that Team(s) are now working under [DevOps Methodology and its 3 Ways](https://miro.com/app/board/o9J_l_dQ8LQ=/?fromEmbed=3){:target="_blank"}, every single member should understand its goals and expected outcomes, spend enough time together studying it & questioning its benefits, sign up for [DevOps Culture and Mindset](https://www.coursera.org/learn/devops-culture-and-mindset){:target="_blank"} course
+   Make an accent that the Team is now working under [DevOps Methodology and its 3 Ways](https://miro.com/app/board/o9J_l_dQ8LQ=/?fromEmbed=3){:target="_blank"}, every single member should understand its goals and expected outcomes, spend enough time together studying it & questioning its benefits, sign up for [DevOps Culture and Mindset](https://www.coursera.org/learn/devops-culture-and-mindset){:target="_blank"} course

 2. Develop and maintain the DevOps mindset: